vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 </div>

 Match-phase early termination is a very powerful feature which can keep latency and cost in check for many serving use cases.
+Match phase also supports adding a result diversity constraint (e.g category).

 ### Advanced query tracing

 In this section we introduce query tracing, which can allow developers to understand the latency of any given Vespa query request.

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>